Funding Your Studies

 Students must submit the Supplemental and Financial Information form and supporting documents, which may include bank statements, affidavit of support, sponsorship award, or a scholarship/assistantship from the University of Arkansas.
 These documents must verify sufficient funds to cover all first year expenses including tuition, fees, insurance, and cost of living.
 Immigration documents, such as I-20 and DS-2019, will not be issued without documentation that all funds are available.

-The Treasurer's Office will send out an email notification when student invoices are available on the UAconnect Student Center.
-The Treasurer's Office accepts cash, checks, e-checks, certified funds, American Express, Discover, MasterCard, or Visa.
-Students may also enroll in a payment plan and pay tuition and fees, and housing charges for the current term in three, four, or five payments for a $32.00 nonrefundable service fee.
+The Treasurer's Office will send an email notification when student invoices are available on the UAConnect Student Homepage.
+The Treasurer's Office accepts mailed checks, e-checks, American Express, Discover, MasterCard, or Visa.
+Payments of all types are not accepted in person.
+Students may also enroll in a payment plan to pay tuition and fees, and housing charges for the current term in three or four payments for a $35.00 nonrefundable service fee.